MUZAMMILPERVAIZ/MUZAMMILPERVAIZ/README.md

 ### 👨‍💻 About Me

-I'm an Artificial Intelligence graduate from **COMSATS University Islamabad, Attock Campus**.
-I specialize in building intelligent applications from the ground up, with a strong foundation in both **Full-Stack Web Development** and cutting-edge **AI technologies**.
+I am a **Senior Fullstack Developer** and **AI Engineer** at **Endevsols**, specializing in architecting intelligent, scalable applications.
+With a robust background in both **Modern Web Development** and cutting-edge **AI technologies**, I bridge the gap between complex machine learning models and user-friendly, production-ready interfaces.

-- 🔭 I’m currently working on projects involving **Large Language Models (LLMs)** and **Genrative AI**.
+- 🔭 I’m currently spearheading projects involving **Large Language Models (LLMs)**, **RAG Pipelines**, and **Generative AI**.
-- 🌱 I’m passionate about open-source and constantly exploring new technologies in the AI space.
+- 🌱 I’m an active open-source contributor, constantly exploring the frontiers of AI agents and automation.
-- 🚀 My goal is to leverage AI to create impactful and scalable real-world solutions.
+- 🚀 My goal is to leverage AI to deliver high-impact, real-world solutions that drive business efficiency.
 - 📫 You can reach me at: **muhammad.muzammil@endevsols.com**

 ---